-Loosely speaking, the entire 1.5-mile stretch of sand alongside Queen's Beach, which is the part you see on postcards of Waikiki: manicured, palm tree-dotted lawns leading to a sunny white-sand beach.
-Children splash about in the shallow water near the shore, while surfers and (the rad new thing to do) patrol the outer waters.is known as .
+Loosely speaking, the entire 1.5-mile stretch of sand alongside Kalakaua Avenue is known as Waikiki Beach.
 In reality, it's more like three separate beaches, the borders of which vary depending on whom you ask.
-The Royal Hawaiian borders the section called
+The Royal Hawaiian borders the section called Queen's Beach, which is the part you see on postcards of Waikiki: manicured, palm tree-dotted lawns leading to a sunny white-sand beach.
+Children splash about in the shallow water near the shore, while surfers and standup paddle-boarders (the rad new thing to do) patrol the outer waters.

 To summarize Queen's Beach in one word: packed.
 Packed with energy, packed with activity, packed -- most significantly -- with people.
 Towels carpet the sand like blankets at a sold-out concert.
 Families with small children, honeymooning couples, even locals taking lunch breaks -- they all merge here, sunning, swimming, and sandcastle-building, all the while doing their best not to kick sand in each other's faces.

 Technically, all beach space in Hawaii is public, yet the Royal Hawaiian has staked out a "private" plot of sand adjacent to the hotel grounds by cordoning off a rectangle with a low-hanging metal chain.
 (The Moana Surfrider is the only other hotel that does this.)
 The difference between the public and "private" beaches was never adequately explained to me -- alcohol is prohibited on both sides of the chains.
-The main difference is that the beach chairs in the Royal Hawaiian's rectangle are exclusive to guests and off-limits to outsiders.
+The main difference is that the beach chairs in the Royal Hawaiian's rectangle are exclusive to guests and off-limits to outsiders (though there is a daily fee to rent this equipment, and advance reservations are encouraged by the hotel).
 Otherwise, it seems mostly a tactic to mislead the hoi polloi and discourage them from trampling through and kicking sand on the Royals.

 A tale of two buildings -- The rooms in the historic wing are beautiful and newly renovated.